lorossi/MK8D-analysis/README.md

 The output of the script can be either printed to the console "raw" *(in a human-readable format)*, `json`, `csv`, table formatted in `markdown`, or `toml` format.

-## The results - top-k algorithm
+## The (first) results - top-k algorithm

+I initially started searching for the best builds using the top-k algorithm, as it is the most naive one.

-Now the hard part is setting custom weights and filters.
+The hard part, however, is setting custom weights and filters.
 How is it possible to balance the stats in order to get the best build?

 Long before making this program, I read a lot of online articles and watched a lot of videos discussing the best builds.